roads/hieralb/README.rst

      <parent class_id>
    - Level zero starts at the deepest leaf node of the directory tree.

+Once the appropriate files have been created, you can use the Album class to load the data associated with an album into convenient python object.
+An album object can be instantied by passing a string containing the path to album directory (e.g., ``birds_9_album = Album('\birds-9')``).

 Conventions and assumptions
 ---------------------------
 - Code has only been tested using Python 3
 - Folder names should be singular within the “images” folder (e.g., use bird not birds).
 - Use underscore as a placeholder for whitespace (e.g., “Hooded_Warbler”, not “Hooded Warbler”).
 Actual spaces can not be used in folder or filenames.
 - The depth of each leaf node (from the parent node) must be the same.